How to start a conversation with a parent/carer

 - Focus with parents/carers on your shared commitment to promote the best interests of their child.
 Parents have often described discussions about their children’s progress as a prompt for also thinking about, disclosing and addressing their own difficulties.

-- Before the meeting consider carefully its purpose and how it will ultimately benefit the child.
+- Consider carefully the purpose of the meeting and how it will ultimately benefit the child.
 Discussing it beforehand with colleagues can be helpful.
 Contentious meetings might benefit from two members of staff being present.

 - Make the purpose of the meeting clear and get to the point quickly.